arangodb/spring-boot-starter/demo/README.md

 public class Character {
 ```

-Next time we run our demo, the related queries will benefit from the index and avoid performing a full collection scan.
+Next time you run the demo, the related queries benefit from the index and
+avoid performing a full collection scan.

-## More complex findBy
+### More complex findBy

-Now we're creating some methods with more parts and have a look how they fit together.
-Let's also use some different
+Create some methods with more parts and have a look at how they fit together.
-return types.
-Again, we simply add the methods in our `CharacterRepository`.
+You can use different return types.
+Again, simply add the methods in your
+`CharacterRepository`:

 ```java
 List<Character> findTop2DistinctBySurnameIgnoreCaseOrderByAgeDesc(String surname);